T. G. Jones: Biography

 He was elected a 'Millennium Giant' by Everton in 2000, one of the first eleven from the club's long history to be so honoured.
 The panel of assessors described him as an apparently effortless, skilful and assured footballer.
 He passed the ball from his position at centre-half in the same way that Franz Beckenbauer would do later.
 He was renowned for his sporting behaviour.
 Stanley Matthews, Tommy Lawton, Joe Mercer and Dixie Dean each cited Jones as the greatest player that they ever saw.
 Former Liverpool star of the same era, Cyril Done, said that "T. G. was a gentleman off the field, and a gentleman on the field".

 In addition to his playing career, Tommy was instrumental in re-establishing senior football in his home town after the collapse of Connah's Quay and Shotton United in 1927, just six months after they had won the Welsh Cup and beating the previous season's FA Cup winners Cardiff City in the final.
 Though junior clubs, notable Connah's Quay Albion played in the town it was not until Tommy's intervention in July 1946 that Connah's Quay Juniors, the fore-runner of the present-day Nomads club was formed.
 Attracted by the reputation of the famous international, youngsters from Connah's Quay and its surrounding towns and villages flocked to join the new team which quickly became a major force in North Wales youth soccer, winning the Welsh Youth Cup in 1948.
 By natural progression a senior team was formed and joined the Flintshire League in 1948.
 Success soon followed and Connah's Quay Juniors reached the final of the Welsh Amateur Cup in 1950/51.
 Prior to the 1952/53 season, the suffix Nomads was adopted and the team ventured into the Welsh League (North).

 Personal life

 His wife Joyce died in 2003.
-He was survived by his two daughters, Jane.
+He was survived by his two daughters, Jane and Elizabeth.